adiosbyebye/SigFM/README.md

 - `model.ema_rate`: Exponential Moving Average rate applied to model weights.
 - `model.sigma_min` / `model.sigma_max`: Lower and upper bounds for the noise scale.

-> ⚠️ **Important**: For each dataset, you must manually set `config.data.image_size` to match the number of columns (excluding the primary key).
-This is essential for STaSy to initialize properly.

 ---

 ### 🧪 CTGAN (Conditional Tabular GAN)

-A GAN model designed to handle mixed types of tabular data using mode-specific conditioning.

 - `embedding_dim`: Dimensionality of the input noise vector to the generator.
 - `generator_dim`: Layer sizes for the generator network.